I love a climbing plant and because I’m not good with houseplants, I decided to make a faux climbing topiary for my bathroom.

 Here is a smaller version that I made previously.
 It was the inspiration for the larger one I’m sharing today.
 You can get creative and use any type of greenery for your climbing topiary.
 I’d like to try ivy next!

 Did you see the wreath I made using Terra Cotta Pots?
-It was another fun project and you can see it here.
+This easy tutorial is a great Spring project.

 I hope you enjoyed this easy DIY Grapevine Topiary Tutorial.
 Please feel free to ask any questions and your suggestions are always welcome.